MioHosting/.github/profile/README.md

 If you are looking for Minecraft server hosts, we have some recommendations:
 - [Aternos](https://aternos.org): Minecraft servers.
 Free.
 Forever.
 - [exaroton](https://exaroton.com): A usage based paid host, made by Aternos GmbH.

+*MioHosting is not affiliated to Aternos GmbH and the mentioned hosts.*